chkrootkit

 /usr/sbin/chkrootkit

-chkrootkit is a great addition to any security policy.
+chkrootkit seems like it has quite a bit of promise.
 I use chkrootkit with tripwire, selinux, iptables, fail2ban, and good service configuration for a functional system that is still fairly secure.

 Leave a Reply